eclipse-iceoryx/iceoryx/doc/installation-guide.md

 Have a look at [iceoryx_posh_deployment.cmake](../iceoryx_posh/cmake/iceoryx_posh_deployment.cmake) for the default values of this constants.

-## Build with the build script
+## Build with script

 As an alternative we provide our build-test script which we use to integrate iceoryx into our infrastructure.
-The intention of the script is to more thanjust building with iceoryx.
+The intention of the script is to more than just building with iceoryx.
 This is for doing a code coverage scan or for using the adress-sanitizer.
 The script currently only works for Linux and QNX, it is planned to offer a multi-platform solution.

  1. Clone the repository